Jenny Glen

 • 2018 to present - Member of the CLD Standards Council, the Higher Education, Further Education CLD Standards Council Collaborative, the Inter University Collective, the Career Pathways for CLD Practitioners Group and the CLD Standards Council Placement Supervisors Working Group

-• Director and Trustee of Tayport Community Trust with a focus on sharing academic knowledge and expertise about community engagement.
+• 2018 to present - Director and Vice Chairperson of Tayport Community Trust with a focus on sharing academic knowledge and expertise about community engagement.

 • 2002 – 2006 - Young Parents Support Group, Coram Family Centre, Kings Coss, London